Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Dynamical equations

 \subsection{Classical analogy}

 { } Consider a classical system consisting of three springs and two bobs, where each bob is connected to its respective stand via a spring.
 In addition, the two bobs are interconnected by an intermediate spring.
 If the spring constant of the intermediate spring is equal to that of the two boundary springs, the system is in the strong coupling limit, where energy is rapidly transferred between the bobs.
-In contrast, if the intermediate spring has a much lower spring constant than the boundary springs, energy transfer between the bobs occurs more slowly, a phenomenon known as the weak coupling limit.
-When the middle spring is compressed or stretched, an anti-symmetric mode appears, as illustrated in Fig. (\ref{out of phase}) \cite{P475,P264}.
-The constructive (waxing) and destructive (waning) interference of the two bobs occur at specific instants \cite{P429}.
-If red bob and blue bob move toward the left and right, respectively, the outer springs are stretched, while the inner spring is compressed twice \cite{P76}.
-As shown in Fig. (\ref{out of phase}), both $N_a$ and $2N_b$ contribute to forming a quasi-standing wave \cite{P7_8,P129}, where the sum of the two determines the rapidly oscillating frequency, while their difference governs the slowly oscillating envelope.
-As the study involves the number oscillations of both A-BEC and M-BEC ($N_a$) and ($2N_b$), the red and blue blobs are depicted with nearly equal sizes.
-Strong and weak coupling correspond to the MF and BBR conditions, respectively.
-Here, the amplitudes are time-dependent \cite{P475}, and in the weak coupling regime, an envelope forms around the rapidly oscillating spring, a phenomenon known as a beat \cite{P76}.
+In contrast, if the intermediate spring has a much lower spring constant than the boundary springs, energy transfer between the bobs occurs more slowly, known as the weak coupling limit.

+For a resonantly-coupled system of atomic-molecular BECs, these strong and weak coupling limits correspond to the BBR, and MF conditions, respectively.
+In weak coupling regime, the modes are nearly independent, structurally resembling the mean-field theory scenario.
+A stronger coupling enhances mode mixing and promotes the buildup of correlations, more suited for beyond-mean-field descriptions such as BBR.

+If the system is taken out-of-equilibrium, a weakly-coupled spring-bob system relaxes slower due to the slow energy-transfer processes.
+For a strong-coupled system, there is efficient energy transfer among different modes, and the system relaxes faster.
+We shall see in Sec \ref{long-trans} that this indeed is the case with MF and BBR : inclusion of correlations leading to a shorter relaxation time in the later.

+However, the picture changes near the resonance.
+Now the two modes have nearly matched energies, and a stronger coupling actually leads to a more persistent oscillation: and longer relaxation time.
+The weakly coupled system, on the other hand, relaxes relatively faster near resonance, when compared to the strongly coupled one.
+Again, this trait is also captured in the MF vs. BBR comparison in Sec \ref{long-trans}: where the relaxation time corresponding to BBR shoots up near the zero-detuning value.